 RAPS began as a ‘physical group’ in December 2016.
-However the movement that culminated in the formation of RAPS began long before that.
-It began when the introduction of a Two Tier Medicare Rebate System was mooted for Psychology services in Australia.
-That two tier system was introduced in November 2006.
-Even before it’s introduction the Australian Psychological Society (the APS) began receiving communications of concerns from its members regarding the potential negative wide ranging effects of such a system.
-What those members were unaware of then was that the APS had advocated to the Australian Government that only clinical psychologists be admitted to the Medicare Register.
+However, the movement that culminated in the formation of RAPS began long before that.
+It began when the introduction of a two-tier Medicare rebate system was mooted for psychological services in Australia.
+That two-tier system was introduced in November 2006.
+Even before it’s introduction the Australian Psychological Society (APS) began receiving communications of concerns from its members regarding the potential negative wide-ranging effects of such a system.
+What those members were unaware of then was that the APS had advocated to the Australian Government that only clinical psychologists be admitted to the Medicare register.
 If this had been known at the time then the concerned members would have realised that they were communicating with a body that wasn’t interested as they had a different agenda.

-On this backdrop a small group of psychologists had their first physical meeting in St. Kilda, Melbourne in late 2016 to channel the voice of many psychologists across Australia … and so the Reform APS group known as RAPS began.
+On this backdrop a small group of psychologists had their first physical meeting in St. Kilda, Melbourne in late 2016 to channel the voice of many psychologists across Australia … and so the Reform APS (RAPS) group began.

-Since that meeting the RAPS cause has spread across the country and there are now supporters in all Australian states and Territories.
-Many psychologists have left the APS and formed breakaway associations, many of these disaffected psychologists still focus their collective pleas via the RAPS platform.
+Since that initial meeting, the RAPS cause has spread across the country and there are now supporters in all Australian states and territories.
+Many psychologists have left the APS and formed breakaway associations.
+Many of these disaffected psychologists still focus their collective pleas via the RAPS platform.

 A well resourced and highly organised APS has responded to the formation of RAPS by multifarious strategies.
 These have included but aren’t limited to;

 - Legal threats, warnings of complaints to the Ethics Committee, demands for resignations, and the like,

 - Presidential emails containing inaccurate information to the entire membership mailing list warning them about RAPS,